 Considering these above-mentioned advanced properties, you can go with the Nikon D3500.

 Similar Features of Nikon D3500 and D5300

-- Nikon D5300 and the Nikon D3500 consist of 24.2-megapixel effective CMOS sensors which can deliver you some high-quality pictures with more details.
+- Nikon D5300 and the Nikon D3500 consist of 24.2-megapixel effective CMOS sensors that can deliver high-quality pictures with more details.

 - You will get Full HD – 1920 x 1080 video resolution from these Nikon DSLR cameras that offer you to record cinema-quality videos with sharpness and crystal-clear sound quality.

 - These Nikon Cameras offer you 5 frames per second at continuous shooting speed.
-Therefore, you do not miss any particular moment, plus you can capture any fast-moving object.
+Therefore, you do not miss any particular moment and can capture any fast-moving object.

-- You will get a one-year limited warranty plus 2 years additional warranty based on your regional dealer with these DSLR cameras.
-Plus, this contract included getting a free repairing service or replacement without paying.
+- With these DSLR cameras, you will get a one-year limited warranty plus 2 years of additional warranties based on your regional dealer.
+Plus, this contract included getting a free repair service or replacement without paying.

 |Specification||Nikon D5300||Nikon D3500|

 |Editor’s Rating||4.8 out of 5||4.6 out of 5|